 This blog post mentions suicide.
 If you or someone you know is experiencing suicidal thoughts, call or text 988 to be connected to trained crisis counselors.

-Suicide is a tragic event—and it often has a ripple effect on friends, families, neighbors, co-workers, and others who knew the person who died.
+Suicide is a tragic event and it often has a ripple effect on friends, families, neighbors, co-workers, and others who knew the person who died.

 If you’ve experienced a suicide-related loss, you’re not alone.
 Data show that one suicide impacts 135 people.
 As many as 40-50% of the population have been exposed to suicide in their lifetime.
+Those exposed to suicide have experienced trauma and could use mental support.

 "Grief can result in very complicated emotional, physical, and psychological responses," says Rachael Jasperson, the Zero Suicide program manager at the Huntsman Mental Health Institute.
 "There is no ‘right’ way to grieve.
 People often feel shame or anger toward themselves for not experiencing what they are ‘supposed’ to.
 This self-criticism can often complicate the grieving process."